-This is a guide to choosing the right gaming computer case for custom gaming PC builds.
+This is a guide to choosing the right PC Gaming Cases for custom gaming PC builds.
 The computer case houses and protects all of your expensive and high-performance components, so it is a good idea to choose a case for its performance. quality and reliability.

 It is an essential component of a good gaming pc.